tongwu-msft/azure-rest-api-specs/documentation/storageservices/fileservices/Service-SAS-Examples.md

 ### Example: Upload a Blob using a Container’s Shared Access Signature
  The following example shows how to construct a shared access signature for writing a blob.
 In this example, we construct a signature that grants write permissions for all blobs in the container.
 Then we use the shared access signature to write to a blob in the container.

- The signed signature fields that will comprise the URL include:
+ The signed fields that will comprise the URL include:

 ```